taataa/tapspace/docs/api/index.md

 - *view:* a mounted instance of `SpaceView`.
 Only the gestures made on this view will be listened and recognized.
 - *item:* an instance of `AbstractPlane` such as `SpaceHTML`, `SpacePixel`, `SpaceGroup`, or `SpaceView`.
 Only the gestures made on the HTML representation of the instance are listened and recognized.
 The instance reacts to the manipulations as specified by the mode.
+- *targetItem:* optional target instance of `AbstractPlane`.
+If specified, the recognized transformations are applied to this `targetItem` instead of `item`.
+This way you can for example implement a drag or rotation handles for a larger item.

 **Properties:**